idosoriole/ERCZORootsCrunch2025/README.md

 ### ReadRTM.ipynb
 Jupyter notebook to treat the output files in the Batch_Experiments_Model and 1D_model directories and reproduce main computations reported in the manuscript.

+### Krunchmanday.py
+Set of functions to process Crunchflow output files and manipulate data.
+Imported by ReadRTM.ipynb